-Percent reduction in recreational harvest is expected to be higher under Preferred Alternative 3 (private boats, charter vessels, and headboats), followed by Alternative 2 (private boats and charter vessels), and Alternative 1 (No Action) (Table 4.6.1.1.).
-A reduced recreational bag limit would extend the length of the recreational fishing season for scamp and yellowmouth grouper for all years of the rebuilding period, thereby reducing regulatory discards during a closed recreational fishing season (Table 4.6.1.2).
-Preferred Alternative 3 is expected to provide the longest recreational fishing opportunity, with no expected closure for the recreational sector, by Alternative 2, and Alternative 1 (No Action) (Table 4.6.1.2).
-Even though there is a recreational ACL, there is no in-season AM for the recreational sector for scamp and yellowmouth grouper, only a post-season AM of shortening of the recreational season length in the following year (Preferred Alternative 5 in Action 9).
+The percent reduction in recreational harvest is expected to be higher under Preferred Alternative 3 for all components of the recreational sector (private boats, charter vessels, and headboats), followed by Alternative 2 (private boats and charter vessels), and Alternative 1 (No Action) (Table 4.6.1.1.).
+A reduced recreational bag limit would extend the length of the recreational fishing season for scamp and yellowmouth grouper for all years of the rebuilding period, thereby, reducing regulatory discards during a closed recreational fishing season (Table 4.6.1.2).
+Preferred Alternative 3 is expected to provide the longest recreational fishing opportunity, with no expected closure for the recreational sector, under Alternative 2 or, Alternative 1 (No Action) (Table 4.6.1.2).
+While no in-season AM for the recreational sector for scamp and yellowmouth grouper is being proposed, a post-season AM of shortening of the recreational season in the following year (Preferred Alternative 5 in Action 9) would be put in place.
 Therefore, biological effects would be expected to be higher for Preferred Alternative 3, followed by Alternative 2, and Alternative 1 (No Action).